JuliaSurv/SurvivalModels.jl/docs/src/nonparametric/logranktest.md

 ## Stratified Log-Rank Test

-If there are strata, the test statistic and variance are summed over strata.
+If there are stratas, the test statistic and variance are summed over strata.

 ## Usage

+You can compute a log-rank test using the following code:

 ```@example 1
 using SurvivalModels